-Messrs Denver and Jane are directors of the Company and SpeeDx.
-Talu Ventures Pty Ltd, of which Mr. Jane is a director, is a fund manager for a fund which holds approximately 33% of the issued shares in SpeeDx.
-Until September 27, 2013, PFM Cornerstone Limited held approximately 6% of our shares (this holding has since decreased to approximately 1% of our shares), and PFM Cornerstone Limited also holds approximately 33% of the issued shares in SpeeDx.
+Mr. Denver is a director of the Company and SpeeDx.
+Talu Ventures Pty Ltd, of which Mr. Jane is a director, is a fund manager of a fund which holds approximately 33% of the issued shares in SpeeDx.
+Mr. Jane resigned as a director of the Company in March 2015.
+Until September 27, 2013, PFM Cornerstone Limited held approximately 6% of our shares (this holding has since decreased to less than 1% of our shares), and PFM Cornerstone Limited also holds approximately 33% of the issued shares in SpeeDx.
 Messrs Denver and Hanley are directors of the Company and PFM Cornerstone Limited.